wadetb/shellspace/doc/VR.md

 + Automatically zoom in on the active widget.

-+ A Ctrl-Alt-Delete-like hotkey that exects 'reset.cfg' to recover from scripting errors that break the shell.
++ A Ctrl-Alt-Delete-like hotkey that execs 'reset.cfg' to recover from scripting errors that break the shell.

 # VNC

 + When the connection is closed, we stop accepting messages and the queue fills up with Gaze events.
 Probably need to make the connection status separate from the thread status and spawn widget-per-thread, like the VLC widget.

 + Did toasts disappear somehow?
+Connection toast did.

 + Also the "already connected to %s" thing prints NULL if the connection is closed after being initiated, likely because "thread" is not cleared.